TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-provisioningfailure-guestos-linux.md

 - Create a new VM with the attach option using this VM as a specialized VHD.
 - Generalize the VM for use as an image to create new VMs.<br>

-## Create a new VM with an attached VHD
+### Create a new VM with an attached VHD

 You can the use VM as a specialized data VHD to create a new VM.
 For more information, see [Create a Windows VM from a specialized disk by using PowerShell](https://azure.microsoft.com/documentation/articles/virtual-machines-windows-create-vm-specialized/).<br>

-## Generalize the VM for use as an image
+### Generalize the VM for use as an image

-Perform the following steps to deploy a VM based on the image of the original VM.<br>
+Perform the following steps to deploy a VM based on the image of the original VM:

 1. Deprovision the VM by running this bash command: `sudo waagent -deprovision+user`
-1. Create the VM image.
+1. Create the VM image
-1. Create a VM from the image.<br>
+1. Create a VM from the image

 For more information, see [How to create an image of a virtual machine or VHD](https://docs.microsoft.com/azure/virtual-machines/linux/capture-image).<br>

 ## Troubleshooting

-Use the following information sources to troubleshoot provisioning errors.<br>
+Use the following information sources to troubleshoot provisioning errors:

 ### Timeouts